 After you’ve sliced off the ends, cut the zukes into crosswise rounds.
 I cut the fat ends 1-inch thick, and the narrow ends 1 1/2-inches thick.

 And use it to scoop out an opening in each round.
 Pop the scooped out flesh right into your mouth.
 Or save it for soup.

 Ta-dah!
 It took me all of 60 seconds to make these handsome cups.

-Now comes the creative part: With what shall we fill the little rounds?
+Now comes the creative question: With what shall we fill these little rounds?

 Well, you can fill them anything you like.

 You could, for instance, fill some of the cups with egg salad…